-We've provided a sample Makefile in /course/cs168/pub/snowcast/Makefile that you can use as a stencil to get started.
+We've provided a sample Makefile in each of your github repo that you can use as a stencil to get started.

 A good way to test your code at the beginning is to stream text files instead of mp3s.
-Once you're more confident of your code, you can test your program using the mp3 files in /course/cs168/pub/snowcast/mp3.
+Once you're more confident of your code, you can test your program using the mp3 files mp3 directory in each of your github repo.

 You can pipe the output of your UDP client into mpg123 to listen to the mp3:

+'''

 ./snowcast_listener port | mpg123 -

+'''

-If you bring headphones to the Sunlab, you should hear something.
+If you bring headphones to the sunlab, you should hear something.